rmathisen-aws/Creating-Access-Keys/README.md

 If an error is returned, re-enter the following line, and make sure you enter the entire Sccess Key ID & Secret Access Key \
 aws configure --profile iamadmin-general

+\
+**Disclaimer!!!!** \
+Do not share your Access Key ID or Secret Access Key with anyone! \
+With this information, someone can log into your AWS Account, and assume all permissions on that account! \
+If the integrety of your keys is jeopardized, \
+just simply delete the Access Key, create a new one, rename it, \
+and reconfigure your profile by running the following command: \
+aws configure --profile iamadmin-general